 Tickets for the West Hartford House Tour are $30 in advance ($25 for museum members).
 After Friday, November 9, all tickets are $35.
 Tickets will be available online until 4 p.m. on Saturday, November 10.
 After then, tickets will be available on the day of the event beginning at noon at the ticket booths located at 5 West Hill Dr. and 28 Walbridge Rd.
 For tickets and additional information visit www.noahwebster.yapsody.com.

 The West Hartford House Tour will take place on Sunday, November 11, 2018, from 12 to 4 p.m., rain or shine.
 Advance ticket holders can commence their tour at any of the residences and visit them in any order they wish.
 Tickets will be available the day of the event outside of 5 West Hill Drive and 28 Walbridge Road.
 Parking for this event is available on any side street or in the parking lot of St. John’s Church.
 We ask that you please do not drive or park on West Hill Drive.

 The West Hartford House Tour is a fundraiser to benefit the Noah Webster House & West Hartford Historical Society.
-Silver sponsors are JP Carroll Construction and The Packard.
+Thank you to Chef Andrey Kaplun, Hartford Magazine’s Top Chef for 2016, 2017, and 2018, for sponsoring the reception!
+Silver sponsors are JP Carroll Construction, The Packard, and LeGrand.
 Additional museum support comes from the Greater Hartford Arts Council and the Hartford Foundation for Public Giving.